aniketk13/LegalVault/README.md

 - 📜 Revision History:
 Track every change made to your documents with our comprehensive modification history.
 Gain insight into every edit and maintain full control over your content.

-## 💡Inspiration:

-- College Hostels are one of those authorities that still adhere to the old-fashioned Pass Book system, requiring students to maintain track of the type of Leaves and Applications they are requesting in their respective Passbooks.
-The students are also required to draft the application and get those signed manually in the Passbooks by the respective authority member in order to get approval.
-- This traditional process of getting the Leaves/ Applications signed manually has a lot of drawbacks, which includes:
-  1. Hassle for the student to Write and Get the Applications signed manually.
-  2. In the case of Application For Night Pass, the student has to get the application approved both by the Hostel's Warden and Parent/ Guardian, which increases the time for getting the approval.
-  3. If a large number of Applications are received by the Hostel's Warden, it becomes difficult for them to Manage, Review and Sign the Applications.
-- Keeping all these issues in mind, we came up with the concept to Digitalize this approach by building Sign Ease, an Android application that has integrated APIs by **Hello Sign** and assists the students in getting their Leaves and Applications signed Digitally by the respective Authority Member.
-Also, it helps the Wardens/ Authority Members to keep track of all the applications that they've signed.

 ## 💬 What it does:

 - 📊 Streamlined Document Generation: Upon launching the app, users harness the power of AI to effortlessly craft legally sound documents.
 Define your prompt in concise phrases, and watch as the application generates intricate legal documents with unparalleled precision.